By Craig Neil. This post includes affiliate links.

 Out About Scotland Complete Guide to the Carsaig Arches

-Whether those boulders have now been cleared I don’t know, but if they have you’re going to love the scenery at every step you take.
+Whether those boulders have now been cleared, I don’t know, but if they have, you’re going to love the scenery from start to finish.

-Once you get going you’ll have spectacular views south to the Isle of Jura and you might be lucky (as I was) to have curious seals accompany you as you follow the water’s edge.
+The eight-mile return trip to the arches from Carsaig Pier takes about six hours, but once you get going, you’ll have spectacular views south to the Isle of Jura, and you might be lucky (as I was) to have curious seals accompany you as you follow the water’s edge.

 Mull Cycle Routes